Wolfwalker96/HeArcAlgoNumA2/Labo3/README.md

 ----------

 This program successfully found the solution of a linear system.
 If there is no solution (matrix empty or false linear system) the program alerts the user.

 The program loads the matrix from a JSON file (deal with it).

-WARNING: The following information makes no sense!
-We need eighter the computer specs or a comparaison with another algorithm Maybe we should compare with the Gauss-Jordan I made to have a scale.
-But this info is useless here!

-"After testing we can affirm that this algorithm takes approximately 30ms to solve a 300x300 matrix on the computers we were using"
+After testing we can affirm that this algorithm takes approximately 30ms to solve a 300x300 matrix on the computers we were using
-(, compared to XXms for an optimized Gauss-Jordan Algorithm of our own on the same computer) (given a xxGhz, N cores [processor name] processor and XXGb of ram)
+(an Lenovo T450s on Windows 8.1 with Firefox 48.0.2) .